Available through Fast Track to Clearing

 Markeaton Street and Britannia Mill, Derby Campus

-Discover your artistic potential on a course at the forefront of contemporary practice.
+Discover your artistic potential on a course at the forefront of contemporary fine art practice.

-Join us to work with leading artists and educators in developing your creativity through experimentation with media and materials to emerge as a confident practising artist.
-You will develop your personal creative voice in our outstanding modern studios, working within and across a wide range of artistic disciplines.
+Join us to work with leading artists and educators in developing your creativity through experimentation with media, materials and ideas to emerge as a confident practising artist.
+You will develop your individual artistic practice in our outstanding modern studios, working within and across a wide range of artistic disciplines.
 Our tutors are highly respected and internationally renowned artists, researchers and educators who will inspire and enthuse you.
 We will equip you with the professional skills to fulfil your ambitions as a practising artist or to pursue careers in fields ranging from community arts to curation.

 Watch our students create interactive sculptures in Ilam park near Ashbourne.